zubinchopra/portaldocs/portal-sdk/templates/top-extensions-sharing-pde.md

 ## Overview

 Extensions can be used by other extensions within the Portal.
-There are several extensions that the Ibiza team makes  available developers, and developers are also encouraged to share extensions as appropriate.
+There are extensions that the Ibiza team makes  available to developers, and developers are also encouraged to share extensions as appropriate.

-A pde blade is a blade that is shared with other teams.
-It is shared by means of packaging it as a NuGet package that is made available to the developer in the Visual Studio IDE and the CoreXT IDE.
+Extensions and blades are shared by means of packaging them as NuGet packages that are  made available to the developer in the Visual Studio IDE and the CoreXT IDE.

+An extension can refer to another extension's NuGet packages in order to invoke its blades or parts at runtime.

  It is possible to access a NuGet package from other IDE's.
 For more information, see []().
+For more information about sharing pde's, see portalfx-extensions-nuget-packages.md.
 Shared blades are typically dedicated to a specific function, like billing, monitoring, or  .
 Using a shared blade standardizes    across extensions, and improves blade performance within the Portal.

 ## Basic format of a shared blade